Skip to main content

 • “The mentor seems to have a dark past, but there is a lack of proper character development for us to really empathize with him.”

-• “Yeah, if you like visual novel style games, I highly recommend it, especially in hopes of getting the next episode someday.
-Good visual novels are always welcome, and I can't deny that I'm curious about what's going to happen next, since the story is basically set in a sort of suspension, making us wonder what's going to happen next, and perhaps we will get some proper backstory and character development.”
+• “The story is set in a sort of suspension, making us wonder what's going to happen next, and perhaps we will get some proper backstory and character development.”

 • humor

-The humor in the game is characterized by witty and engaging dialogue that balances light-hearted moments with serious themes, particularly around war and nuclear issues.
-While some players appreciate the humorous interactions between characters, others feel that the humor can be inconsistent and overshadowed by the story's darker elements.
-Overall, the writing is praised for its ability to evoke both laughter and thoughtfulness, though some critiques highlight a lack of sustained humor throughout the narrative.
+The humor in the game is characterized by witty and engaging dialogue that balances light-hearted moments with serious themes, particularly around war and personal relationships.
+While some players appreciate the humorous interactions and character development, others feel that the humor can be inconsistent and overshadowed by the more serious narrative elements.
+Overall, the writing is praised for its ability to evoke both laughter and thoughtfulness, making it a mixed but generally positive aspect of the game.

 • replayability

-The game's replayability is mixed; while some players appreciate the potential to explore different endings typical of visual novels, many find the overall experience too short and lacking in meaningful choices.
-Although there are routes to unlock achievements that can extend playtime, the reliance on guides and the limited depth of the narrative diminish the incentive for multiple playthroughs.
-Overall, while there is some replay value, it may not be enough to satisfy all players.
+Overall, the game's replayability is mixed; while some players appreciate the potential to explore different endings typical of visual novels, many find the experience too short and limited in meaningful choices, resulting in minimal incentive for multiple playthroughs.
+The branching paths offer some replay value, but the brevity and lack of significant decisions detract from the overall experience.

 • “Replay value: it's a visual novel, of course there is replay value to see all the endings!”